• Skip to main content

 We always stick to the silly or tricky.

-But, like any holiday, I truly believe that there are opportunities for sneaking in a little bit o’ learning during this candy-filled holiday.
+But, like any holiday, I truly believe that there are opportunities for sneaking in a little bit of fun learning for your kiddos.
+And this candy-filled holiday is no exception!

 Halloween Literacy Learning: